shanefitzgibbon/samovarcc.ru/source/lang-en/_about-anya-en.md

 -------------
 ### Founder and director of Samovar Cook & Chat Club

-Born and raised in Moscow, but managed to live in Australia, gained access to the oriental food, and met with numerous local cultures.
-In Australia, like so much that even married an Australian (living in Moscow).
-Very fond of cross-cultural relationships and loves to learn foreign languages that have been teaching for 5 years - children and adults (English and Italian).
-Cambridge received a certificate for teachers of English.
-Graduated IAAS MSU, where to learn Hebrew, and even after the Institute continues to love languages.
-She likes to teach, travel, There are cooking - hence the idea to create Samovar Cook & Chat Club.
-Loves Vietnamese Spring rolls and Singaporean noodles, wants to travel around South America.
-Studying Spanish.
+Born and raised in Moscow but has spent a few months in Australia where she fell in love with the local cultures and cuisines.
+Liked Australia enough to marry one of the locals (currently residing in Moscow).
+Anna loves inter-cultural relations and learning foreign languages of which she speaks 3(English, Italian, Hebrew) and has been teaching them for 5 years to children and adults.
+Got the Cambridge CELTA certificate for teachers of English as a second language.
+Graduated from Moscow State University majoring in Hebrew and Jewish studies, and even after the university years still has a passion for languages.
+Loves teaching, travelling, eating , cooking and chatting and decided to create Samovar Cook&Chat Club of it.
+Loves spring rolls, laksa, wants to travel around South America and is studying Spanish.